dy/spect/readme.md

 ### `.fx( el => destroy? , deps? )` − generic side-effect

 Run effect function for selected elements (queued as microtask, called immediately after current callstack).
 Very much like `useEffect`, with less limitations.
-Non-array `deps` can be used to organize toggle / fsm that triggers when value changes to non-false, that is useful for binary states like `visible/hidden`, `disabled/enabled`, `active` etc.
+Non-array `deps` can be used to organize toggle / fsm that triggers when value changes to non-false, that is useful for binary states like `visible/hidden`, `disabled/enabled`, `active` etc. Effect function is run for every element in collection.

 ```js
 // called each time